Reading time: 7 min.

 If your hairline issue is caused by a barber mishap, cutting your hair short can mask your messed up hairline while your hair regrows.

-Buzzcuts are popular with tons of bald celebrities, so if you’re after a bold new look that hides your problematic hairline, grab the clippers and go for a short shave all over.
+Buzz cuts are popular with tons of bald celebrities and even some bald women.
+So if you’re after a bold new look that hides your problematic hairline, grab the clippers and go for a short shave all over.

 From cutting in a fringe to slicking back your hair, find a new style to hide your hairline.
-This is a great option for all causes of a bad hairline, as there are options for all hair textures and lengths.
+This is a great option for all causes of a messed up hairline, as there are options for all hair textures and lengths.

-Minoxidil isn’t usually necessary if you’re just waiting for your hair to regrow after a bad trim.
-But if you want to use Minoxidil for a receding hairline, it can help your hair start to grow back after around three to six months of use.
+Minoxidil isn’t usually necessary if you’re waiting for your hair to regrow after a bad trim.
+However, if you want to use Minoxidil for a receding hairline, it can help your hair start to grow back after around three to six months of use.

 7. Try Finasteride